parapluu/nifty/README.md

-# Nifty - Erlang Native Interface Generator
+# Nifty - Erlang NIF Wrapper Generator

 Nifty is an interface generator that allows you to use C modules from Erlang.